matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

     - Device Drivers
     - Registry Settings
-- Singleton objects also makes sense where the state of an object consumes a lot of memory, and just one version of that state is sufficient for the entire application.
+- Singleton objects also makes sense where the state of an object consumes a lot of memory, and just one version of that state is sufficient for the entire application
 - singleton object must satisfy two attributes
     - Exactly one instance of the object should exist
     - Globally accessible